aerojs/aero/README.md

 Aero automatically handles both IPv4 and IPv6 requests, no additional setup required.

-## Written in ES 6
+## Written in modern ES

-Aero uses the latest ES 6 features present in node 4.x and 5.x.
-However if performance turns out to be an issue, the ES 5 way should be prioritized in the code.
+Aero uses the latest ES features present in node 4.x and 5.x.

 ## Other